 For a long moment I sat staring at the circular ripples in the water where the wildebeest had been.
-My hands were cramped and sweaty from clutching my camera to tightly—my heart was still pounding.
-In the end, I chose to believe he took one for the team.
-You know, one less hungry crocodile more lives saved, and not just an idiot.
+My hands were cramped and sweaty from clutching my camera too tightly—my heart was still pounding.
+In the end, I chose to believe he took one for the team—one less hungry crocodile more lives saved—and not just an idiot.

 They’re a heroic lot those wildebeest.